Opioid epidemic: Treatment and prevention of addiction

+Anti-opioid advertisements

 A number of methods for the prevention of opioid addiction have been used and suggested.
 One method is the creation of anti-opioid advertisements.
 In the 1990s, advertisements depicting drug-seeking people purposefully slamming their arms into doors and crashing their cars, were unsuccessfully targeted at teens.
 These ads were unsuccessful because they emphasized the risk of danger, pain, and death caused by opioids.
 While this tactic would make adults acknowledge the risks and stop using opioids, for many teenagers, the perceived danger adds to the appeal, as smoking becomes a form of rebellion against authoritative adults.

 When ads were created that instead channeled teenage rebellion toward resisting the tobacco industry's manipulative tactics, the numbers of teens smoking went down.
 The makers of these ads feel that since the internet allows teenagers to view gruesome things anyway, it is perfectly acceptable to subject them to images of self-mutilation in order to protect their lives.
 It is felt that thirty seconds of gruesomeness is a small price to pay for sparing a lifetime (however short) of opioid abuse and its accompanying poverty and crime.

 These advertisements, which started in the 1980s, are continuing to play on television today, utilizing donated advertisement time.
 The goals of the most recent advertisements are to show teenagers that addiction can begin after only five days, and that feeding this addiction can consume a person's entire life.